 - discussions on making science and on the role and efforts of basic research in a world where the practical and financial outcomes seem to be the main driving forces.

-The Editor-in-Chief is responsible for conducting the peer-review process and for the final decision on the submitted article.
+The Editors are responsible for conducting the peer-review process and for the final decision on the submitted article.

 OPEN ACCESS POLICY